I Check My To-Do List 6 Times and Still Forget What I Went Downstairs For

 The pattern: mornings around 6-7 AM when I'm about to show up for work.

-Family demanding me to go somewhere or handle something that takes several minutes out of my day.
+Also my family demanding me to go somewhere or handle something that takes several minutes out of my day.
 Further making it likely I'll forget something, which makes the following day much harder—especially if I have to go to work the very next day.

 Even accounting for these 1-2 hours in advance isn't enough.
 It drains me entirely to exhaustion before the day is even over.
 After a major interruption, I immediately lose control of my day—and my routine collapses with it.

-I'm Omari, a 23-year-old autistic adult who's been managing chronic autistic burnout for 5+ years while working warehouse shifts.
+I'm Omari, a 23-year-old autistic adult who's been managing chronic autistic burnout for around 5+ years while working warehouse shifts.

-Launching April 2026. getspoons.app - One email when it's ready.
+Launching on April 2026. getspoons.app - One email when it's ready.
 No spam.

 — Omari